Arthur William Hodge: The execution

-The Governor of the Leeward Islands Hugh Elliot was compelled to commission a militia to prevent reprisals "in a conjuncture so replete with party animosity".
+The Governor of the Leeward Islands, Hugh Elliot, was compelled to commission a militia to prevent reprisals "in a conjuncture so replete with party animosity."
 He also imposed martial law every night from sunset to sunrise between the time of sentencing and the date of Hodge's execution.
 Finally, he ordered HMS Cygnet to stand by to support the civilian authorities if it was needed.
 Elliot may have been motivated by a concern for self-preservation, as he had been the primary proponent of the indictment of Hodge.
-White slave owners might be angry that a fellow white slave owner could be sentenced to death for the murder of his property, a black slave.
+White slaveowners might have been angry that a social peer could be sentenced to death for the murder of a black slave, who by the laws of the time was considered property.

 Hodge was allowed to "make his peace with God" in the following week.
 He was attended by two ministers of the Methodist church at St Christophers.
-On the appointed day, he addressed certain individuals whom he singled out in the crowd, and asked them to forgive him for injuries which they had received at his hands.
+On the appointed day, he addressed certain individuals whom he singled out in the crowd and asked them to forgive him for injuries which they had received at his hands.
 He then addressed the crowd generally and asked them to forgive him.
 Then he was hanged.

-His body was then taken to his estate and he was buried not far from the grave of Prosper.
+His body was then taken to his estate and buried, not far from the grave of Prosper.

 The law

 At the time of Hodge's trial, slavery was still legal, but the trade in African slaves had been abolished by the Slave Trade Act 1807.
 Enslaved Africans were not formally freed until the Slavery Abolition Act 1833.

 While some slave owners prescribed rules of conduct for the disciplining of slaves to remove fear of arbitrary or excessive punishments, these rules were not binding in law.
 During his unsuccessful bail application, Hodge's counsel argued that "A Negro being property, it was no greater offence for his master to kill him than it would be to kill his dog," but the court did not accept the submission.
 Indeed, the point was dismissed without any serious discussion.

-The boundaries of the legality of slavery were little explored under the common law, and it does not seem implausible that slavery could be permitted under the common law on the one hand, but for it to constitute a crime to kill a slave on the other.
+The boundaries of the legality of slavery were barely explored under the common law, and it does not seem implausible that slavery could be permitted under the common law on the one hand, but for it to constitute a crime to kill a slave on the other.
 In 1792 the captain of a slave ship, John Kimber, had stood trial in England for murdering a slave but was acquitted; it was not suggested at Kimber's trial that it was lawful to kill a slave.
 Many cases dealing with the status of slaves are well documented and well considered (see generally, slavery at common law).
 Hodge did not have an opportunity to appeal his conviction in the eight days before execution.